numpy/numpy/doc/source/user/absolute_beginners.rst

      As with built-in Python sequences, NumPy arrays are "0-indexed": the first element of the array is accessed using index ``0``, not ``1``.

-As with the original list, Python slice notation can be used for indexing.

-    >>> a[:3]
-    array([1, 2, 3])

-Also like the original list, the array is mutable.
+Like the original list, the array is mutable.

     >>> a[0] = 10
     >>> a
     array([10,  2,  3,  4,  5,  6])

+Also like the original list, Python slice notation can be used for indexing.

+    >>> a[:3]
+    array([10, 2, 3])

-One major difference between the array and the original list is that slicing returns a *view*: an object that refers to the data in the original array.
+One major difference is that slice indexing of a list copies the elements into a new list, but slicing an array returns a *view*: an object that refers to the data in the original array.
 The original array can be mutated using the view.

     >>> b = a[3:]
     >>> b
     array([4, 5, 6])
     >>> b[0] = 40
     >>> a
-    array([ 1,  2,  3, 40,  5,  6])
+    array([ 10,  2,  3, 40,  5,  6])

+See :ref:`basics.copies-and-views` for a more comprehensive explanation of when array operations return views rather than copies.

 Two- and higher-dimensional arrays can be initialized from nested Python sequences::